Discover the ancient settlement located at the foot of the mighty Licka Pljesivica Mountain.

 Republic of Croatia

+The oldest Croatian national park, one of our 2Parks, the Plitvice Lakes National Park, was also badly damaged in the war.
 Among other damages in the Park, the Occupation Army had also completely destroyed the unique forest vegetation of the protected park architecture - the Taxus baccata group (Yew trees) in Sertic Poljana.

-Taxus baccata is often called a sacred tree, it grows very slowly and can live up to 3,000 years.
+Taxus baccata is often called a sacred tree; it grows very slowly and can live up to 3,000 years.
 Today is highly endangered and specially protected in all natural habitats.

-With the awakening of a new consciousness, there is absolutely no bigger priority than everlasting peace and unity, only under such conditions can we create a prosperous society that will benefit both humans and nature.
+With the awakening of a new consciousness, there is absolutely no bigger priority than everlasting peace and unity; only under such conditions can we create a prosperous society that will benefit both humans and nature.

 Welcome to the home of the Plitvice Lakes National Park!